petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/configuration-client-extensions.md

 {bdg-secondary}`7.4 U45+/GA45+`

-You can deploy configurations to Liferay instances with client extensions.
-For example, you can use configuration client extensions to deploy OAuth2 authentication profiles, enabling your other client extensions that require authentication.
+Liferay instance configurations are deployable with client extensions.
+For example, you can deploy OAuth2 authentication profiles as configuration client extensions, enabling your other client extensions that require authentication.

 ## OAuth Headless Server Client Extensions

 {bdg-secondary}`Liferay Experience Cloud and Liferay DXP 7.4+ (on-premises)`

-OAuth headless server client extensions define OAuth2 application profiles in Liferay that are pre-configured with a `Headless Server` client profile.
-This kind of authentication profile is required for API calls that are not triggered by a specific user.
+You can use a client extension to configure a Liferay OAuth2 application pre-configured with a `Headless Server` client profile.
+This kind of authentication profile is required for API calls that are not authorized by a specific user.

 Specify an OAuth headless server client extension in your `client-extension.yaml` file: